What is the Facebook Audience Network?

 You can either use the manual or automatic method for this.
 For automatic, add the following dependencies with the latest version of the FAN SDK and adapter in the build.gradle file as shown:

 For the manual, download the latest version of the SDK from https://developers.facebook.com/docs/audience-network/download#android, extract the AudienceNetwork.aar file, and add it to your project.

 Follow Facebook’s network security guide (https://developers.facebook.com/docs/audience-network/android-network-security-config) to modify your file to support media caching, and make sure to test your implementation: there is a testing guide at https://developers.facebook.com/docs/audience-network/testing and a test suite at https://developers.google.com/admob/android/mediation-test-suite (AdMob mediation Facebook).

 Not sure if FAN is the right fit for your business?
 Want to find out which ad networks would suite your mobile app the best and figure out how to optimize ads accordingly?
 Our teams of ad ops specialists are experts at optimizing ad inventory for both website and mobile app inventory!
-Sign up to MonetizeMore today!
+Sign up for a Profesional account at MonetizeMore today!

 What is audience network on Facebook ads?

 Facebook Audience Network (FAN) is a system of monetizing third-party apps and websites by targeting ads to users based on their Facebook profile.
 The network refers to all of these sites that can display Facebook ads, including Facebook-owned products like Instagram and third-party products.
 Adds across these platforms can be used to drive traffic and downloads to publishers’ products.